jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 and the for the previous rounds.

 In this task implement several things in the already defined class `GameResultsService` in the `jetbrains.kotlin.course.words.generator.results` package.
-Note, this class is the same with `GameResultsService` from the alias game, so you can practice again or just copy the previous solution:
+Note, this class is the same as `GameResultsService` from the alias game, so you can practice again or just copy the previous solution.

-- add a type alias `GameResult` to `List<Team>` into `jetbrains.kotlin.course.alias.results` package;
+- Add a type alias `GameResult` to `List<Team>` into `jetbrains.kotlin.course.alias.results` package.
-- add a companion object into the `GameResultsService` and declare the `gameHistory` variable to store the list of game results (`MutableList<GameResult>`).
+- Add a companion object into the `GameResultsService` and declare the `gameHistory` variable to store the list of game results (`MutableList<GameResult>`).
   By default, it must be initialized via an empty list.
-- implement the `saveGameResults` method that adds the `result` into the `gameHistory`.
+- Implement the `saveGameResults` method that adds the `result` into the `gameHistory`.
-  Before adding the `result` you need to check two requirements and throw an error if they are broken: 1) `result` must be not empty; 2) all teams ids from the `result` must be in the `TeamService.teamsStorage`.
+  Before adding the `result` you need to check two requirements and throw an error if they are broken: 1) `result` must not be empty; 2) all teams ids from the `result` must be in the `TeamService.teamsStorage`.
-- implement the `getAllGameResults` method that returns the reversed `gameHistory` list.
+- Implement the `getAllGameResults` method that returns the reversed `gameHistory` list.

 If you have any difficulties, **hints will help you solve this task**.